 Middle Row L to R: Erin Lesure, Jack McLarnan, Francis Weiss Rabkin (Documentation), Adam Castaneda

 Bottom Row L to R: Julie Akerly, yon Tande (né Whitney V. Hunter), Linda (Lulu) Lucero, Micah Ariel James, Tara Aisha Willis, Rosemary Gill, Lexie Thrash (Project Assistant), Krista Bradley (APAP), Jennifer Calienes (Program Consultant), Norton Owen (Jacob’s Pillow), Cheri Oppenheimer (NEFA)

 Individuals who have been presenting dance or are based at an organization that has been presenting dance for less than five years.

-15 participants will be selected, receiving housing, meals, and Festival performance tickets.
-A limited number of travel stipends are available.
+Up to 15 participants will be selected, receiving housing, meals, and Festival performance tickets.
+Selected participants will be required to cover a participation cost of $175 and travel to and from the Pillow.
+A limited number of scholarships and travel stipends are available.